stemid/ecsapi/README.md

 And reload wsgi server or bottle process.

 For testing you can do ``python setup.py develop`` to only build them locally.
+And restart the bottle dev server.

 # TODO